harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 Conditional execution settings are used to determine if the stage _should be run_, and therefore you cannot use variable expressions that can't be resolved until the stage _is run_.

-For more information on conditional execution, go to [Stage and Step Conditional Execution Settings](../pipelines/w_pipeline-steps-reference/step-skip-condition-settings.md).
+For more information on conditional execution, go to [Define conditional executions for steps and stages](/docs/platform/pipelines/step-skip-condition-settings).

 ### Variable value size